beaufortfrancois/templates/README.md

-# Trendy templates
+# Handlebar templates

-This repository contains utilities around a templating system that I've been calling "trendy templates".
-They're a logic-less templating language based on [mustache](http://mustache.github.com/) which is itself based on [ctemplate](http://code.google.com/p/ctemplate) apparently.
+This repository contains utilities around a templating system that I called "Handlebar".
+They're a logic-less templating language based on [mustache](http://mustache.github.com/) (obviously) which is itself based on [ctemplate](http://code.google.com/p/ctemplate) apparently.

 The original and reference implementation is written in Java, with a JavaScript (via CoffeeScript) port and a Python port.
 The tests are cross-platform but controlled from Java with junit; this means that all implementations are hopefully up to date (or else some tests are failing).

-The goal of trendy templates is to provide the most complete and convenient way to write logic-less templates across the whole stack of a web application.
+The goal of handlebar is to provide the most complete and convenient way to write logic-less templates across the whole stack of a web application.
 Write templates once, statically render content on the Java/Python server, then as content is dynamically added render it using the same templates on the JavaScript client.

 ## Overview